nuta/resea/docs/userspace/debugging.md

 ## How to deal with dead locks in IPC
-Even if you don't use locks like *mutex* (note that we don't provide such a thing), your program could blocked forever by an IPC operation.
+Even if you don't use locks like *mutex* (note that we don't provide such a thing), your program could be blocked forever by an IPC operation.

 The common case is that both your program and the destination task are trying to send a message to each other.
-You can notice the situation by `ps` command in the kernel debugger:
+You can check it by `ps` command in the kernel debugger:

 ```